-- a.
-Read and correctly interpret in a timely manner aeronautical charts, including print in various sizes, colours and fonts, symbols, lines and terrain markings.
-Aeronautical chart reading may be performed under any light conditions where the chart would normally be read. - b.
-Read and correctly interpret in a timely manner aircraft instrumentation and displays, particularly those with coloured markings, warning lights and coloured displays. - c.
-Visually identify in a timely manner the location and significance of lights on other aircraft or airfields.
-This includes: - 1.
-The location and direction of travel of other aircraft in the vicinity. - 2.
-Runway approach aids relevant to the type of aircraft. - 3.
-Runway edge. - 4.
-Runway ends. - 5.
-In runway lights (centreline, touchdown zone, taxiway lead off lights). - 6.
-Taxiways. - 7.
-Holding points. - 8.
-Obstacles. - 9.
-Airport beacons.
+- Read and correctly interpret in a timely manner aeronautical charts, including print in various sizes, colours and fonts, symbols, lines and terrain markings.
+Aeronautical chart reading may be performed under any light conditions where the chart would normally be read. - Read and correctly interpret in a timely manner aircraft instrumentation and displays, particularly those with coloured markings, warning lights and coloured displays. - Visually identify in a timely manner the location and significance of lights on other aircraft or airfields.
+This includes: - o The location and direction of travel of other aircraft in the vicinity. - o Runway approach aids relevant to the type of aircraft. - o Runwayedge. - o Runwayends. - o In runway lights (centreline, touchdown zone, taxiway lead off lights). - o Taxiways. - o Holdingpoints. - o Obstacles. - o Airport beacons.

-In all cases, the objective is not to name colours but rat her to correctly interpret the meaning of information conveyed by charts, instruments or lights, or to assess terrain conditions or obstructions.
+In all cases, the objective is not to name colours but rather to correctly interpret the meaning of information conveyed by charts, instruments or lights, or to assess terrain conditions or obstructions.
 The assessment is not a check of aviation knowledge or flying ability; for example, the use of keys, notes and glossaries on maps, charts and plates is permitted.